varnish/libvmod-tinykvm/docs/glossary.md

 * `split_hugepages`

-With very high concurrency, constraining memory as much as possible may be desirable.
 This option allows splitting hugepages during request handling into 4K leaf pages.
 It adds a level of page-walking needed to access pages, but will keep working memory slightly lower.
+Usually beneficial.

-Default: Disabled
+Default: Enabled

 * `ephemeral`

 An ephemeral VM is reset after each request concludes, regardless of reason.
 Ephemeral VMs are reset back to their initialized state, erasing all changes that happened during the request.
 A non-ephemeral VM will not be reset, which increases performance but without the security and stability guarantees of ephemeralness.
 If a non-ephemeral VM crashes, runs out of memory or times out, it will be reset.
+This can also be referred to as _per-request isolation_.

 Default: Enabled

+* `ephemeral_keep_working_memory`

+Keep working memory when resetting the VM after a request completes.
+This is slower than the regular reset mechanism for _small programs_, however for bigger programs it scales much better.
+Enabling this also enables `ephemeral`.

+Default: Disabled

 * `control_ephemeral`

 When enabled, a program may self-determine if ephemeral is enabled or not after initialization.
 The program changes this setting using `sys_make_ephemeral(bool)` before initialization concludes by waiting for requests.

-* `experimental_keep_working_memory`

-When resetting the VM after a request completes, keep all working memory.
-Instead of resetting pagetables back to a former state, copy memory from the main VM into all existing working memory pages.
-This is usually slower than the regular reset mechanism, however with a large address space it can be faster.
+Default: Disabled

 * `allow_debug`

 Allow remotely debugging requests with GDB.
 The request to be debugged has to cause a breakpoint.
 In the C API this is done with `sys_breakpoint()`.
 The GDB instance must load the program using `file myprogram` before it can remotely connect using `target remote :2159`.

+Default: Disabled

 * `remote_debug_on_exception`

 Start a remote debugging session with GDB as soon as a request VM has an exception thrown.
 This allows inspecting hard-to-trigger bugs.
 The GDB instance must load the program using `file myprogram` before it can remotely connect using `target remote :2159`.
 The session has a 5-minute timeout, after which it is disconnected.

+Default: Disabled

 * `main_arguments`